-WHAT DO I NEED TO BRING TO MY INTERVIEW WITH MY ADMISSIONS COUNSELOR?
+WHAT STEPS DO I NEED TO TAKE?

 HOW MANY CLASSES DO I NEED TO TAKE AT SAINT MARY’S?

 You will need to complete at least 37 units in residence with Saint Mary’s College.
-You will meet with an admissions advisor to review your transcripts and experience to determine your exact course of study.
+You will meet with an advisor to review your transcripts and experience to determine your exact course of study.
 Every student must take COUN 540 School Psychology Fieldwork and Seminar and COUN 541 School Psychology Internship and Seminar.
 Both are year-long, two semester course sequences.

 WHAT IS THE CURRENT TUITION RATE?